The film explores the manufacturing supply chains of toys.

 Tom Butterfield, Art Advisor, Abolish.
 Tom is Founder and Creative Director of the Masterworks Museum of Bermuda Art in Paget, Bermuda.
 Tom is an 8th generation Bermudian whose family first arrived in 1612.
 His love for his island home and his innate curiosity regarding the influence Bermuda had on such cultural and artistic luminaries as Winslow Homer, Georgia O'Keeffe and Mark Twain has led to the development of this cultural institution- a "State of the Art" Museum which is a first for the island.
 Tom received a Canada Council Grant in 1977 for his passion for photography and in 2012 received an M.B.E. from Queen Elizabeth II for his service to the arts.

 David Hynes, Researcher, Abolish, is a teacher and labour activist.
 In 2011, David ran for MPP for the New Democratic Party in Ontario.
 David holds a Master's Degree in Political Science from York University.
 He is currently teaching Film in the Media Studies and Technology Department of Humber College.
 His interests include global political economy, history and social justice.

 Reza Ahmadi, Researcher, Abolish, is a Researcher and Program Evaluator at the Centre of Research, Policy and Program Development, an organization focused on criminal justice issues in Ontario.
-Reza Ahmadi has a B.A. in History from York University and a M.A. in Near Eastern Studies from University of Toronto.
-He also has a post graduate certificate as a Research Analyst from Humber College.
+Reza Ahmadi has a B.A. in History from York University and an M.A. in Near Eastern Studies from the University of Toronto.
+He also has a post-graduate certificate as a Research Analyst from Humber College.
 Reza combines his academic and professional background to bring a multidisciplinary approach to all his work and is passionate about human rights, diversity and equality issues.